zazuko/travertin/tutorial/TUTORIAL.md

 By default the server runs on <http://localhost:3030/> Open that URL in your browser and go to `manage datasets`.
 Now you can upload the dataset.
 Press `upload data`.
-You can choose our `localhost.nt` using the `select files...` button.
+You can choose our `localhost.nq` using the `select files...` button.
 And finally press `upload now` to import the dataset.

 ## Adapt the aLOD installation